rumkin/tc39-synced-function/README.md

 Current async/await syntax has bunch of issues:

 1. It couldn't solve chained promises and lead to weird expressions like this `await (await fetch(url)).json()`.
-2. It makes harder to implement other language features like piped calls with things like this `x |> await fetch().then((res) => res.json())`.
+2. It makes harder to implement other language features like pipeline operator which couldn't use asyncronous code `x |> async (url) => fetch(url).then((res) => res.json()) |> await`.
 3. It requires custom solutions for other language feauters like async for-loop.

 Synchronized function solves this issues and reduces syntax complexity.
 It resolves all promises returend by function call, even from chained calls.
-It's still asynchronous under the hood and returns a promise like regular async function do, so it isn't a blocking too.
+It's still asynchronous under the hood and returns a promise like regular async function do, so it isn't blocking too.
 In the case when developers still need to move a call to another event-frame, they can use `setImmediate/setTimeout` or `nowait` keyword.

 ## Syntax